Shilpaj1994/ERA/Session7/README.md

 - Slight improvement in the accuracy when batch size of 64 was used instead of 128
 - The model is training but failing to achieve the target of 99.4 %
 - It seems like the model has reached its capacity
-- Need to increase the receptive field of the model to get more output and increase the accuracy
+- Need to merge features effectively to get more output and increase the accuracy